cloudops/cloudmc-cox-kb/en/edge-compute-service/edge-compute-connect-to-instance-via-ssh.md

 #### Standard Unix command line SSH client

-The private key should be present in your `.ssh` directory.
+The private key should be present in your `~/.ssh` directory.
 The file containing the private key must have permissions of `0644`.
 To set the correct permissions, use the command `chmod 644 <filename>`.

 The general form for using a private key to connect to a remote host via SSH is: `ssh -i <keyfile> username@IP`.
 The key must be specified with a path if the key is not in the current working directory.

 For example, if connecting to an Ubuntu instance at 151.139.189.1, and the key file is in `.ssh/my.key`, use the following command:

 ```
-ssh -i .ssh/my.key ubuntu@151.139.189.1
+ssh -i ~/.ssh/my.key ubuntu@151.139.189.1
 ```

 You should now be connected to the VM and see a command prompt.
 If root privileges are required, use the command `sudo -i` to get a root shell.